sudface/vb.net/10 - Arrays and Random Numbers/README.md

       word = word_array(x)
       ListBox.Items.Add(word)
     Next

+You couldn't do that with a billion different variable names could you?
 <br><br>
 # Random
 VB.NET also provides a random number function.
 We can pair this with Arrays, to pick a random word from an array.
 For example,